When Your Baby Is Born Without Parts of the Brain, Skull, or Scalp (Anencephaly): What to Know

 What increases the risk?

-You have diabetes before becoming pregnant (pregestational diabetes).
+- Having diabetes before pregnancy (pregestational diabetes).

 What are the signs or symptoms?